IgniteUI/igniteui-docfx/kr/components/time-picker.md

 <p class="highlight">In following the design and functionality of the Date Picker, Ignite UI for Angular Time Picker component allows the user to select time from a dialog with spinners, which is then mirrored in the input field.
 In addition, the user can edit the time value, using an editable masked input with a dropdown.</p>
 <div class="divider"></div>

-<p>As one of the most commonly used UI components for today’s web applications, the Angular Time Picker, also known as Angular Material Time Picker, provides developers with a variety of features that provide with the ability to customize the component to create the best UX and UI experience for the users to interact with the component.
+<p>As one of the most commonly used UI components for today’s web applications, the Angular Time Picker, also known as Angular Time Picker, provides developers with a variety of features that provide with the ability to customize the component to create the best UX and UI experience for the users to interact with the component.
 There are different built-in templates for displaying a clock button, as well as features like validation, custom time formatting, and more. </p>

 ### Time Picker Example
 In general, users can enter a preferred time either through text input or by choosing a time value from an Angular Time Picker dropdown.
 The basic Angular Time Picker example below shows how users can easily enter the value with the help of the dropdown or by using the keyboard.